prinx/txtconnect-php/README.md

 # TXTCONNECT PHP SDK

-## WORK IN PROGRESS

-> txt connect SMS API provides convenient way to send single SMS, check balance status,delivery status and also fetch all SMS inbox.
->
-> To start integrating with txt connect, you need to create an [account](https://txtconnect.net/signup).
-If an account is created and successfully logged in,you then have to [request for sender_id](https://txtconnect.net/customers/sender-ids-management) and [generate SMS API](https://txtconnect.net/customers/campaigns-api/sms/user-sms-api-info) key which can be Updated.
+TXTCONNECT is a platform that allows you to send SMS and voice messages to your specified contact list.

+This package provides a convenient way of interacting with TXTCONNECT's API.
+It allows you to send SMS, check your SMS status, get your SMS inbox, check your account balance, without worrying about direct API calls.

+- Create your TXTCONNECT account [here](https://txtconnect.net/signup).
+- Then request for a sender ID
+- and generate an API key.

+Then you are ready to go.

 ## Installation